thegoddambatman/diy-dogecoin-digger/README.md

 ## CPU Mining for the Masses!

-This project is intended to get users up and running on a CPU miner in as fast, secure, and friendly way possible.
-That means providing pre-configured installers that can be automatically run from the command line with little fuss and no guesswork.
+This project is intended to get users up and running on a CPU miner in a **fast, secure, and friendly way**.
+First, that means providing pre-configured installers that can be automatically run from the command line with little fuss and no guesswork.
 It also means validating all the provided binaries and scripts with md5sums and keeping everything on SSL for download and install.

-Mass CPU mining is important to the future of Dogecoin, if you can spare the cycles and electrons.
-If you're interested in some of the reasons, feel free to read on or [skip ahead](https://github.com/thegoddambatman/diy-dogecoin-digger#the-longer-story).
+Mass individual mining is important to the future of Dogecoin, if you can spare the cycles and electrons.
+If you're interested in some of the reasons, feel free to [skip ahead](https://github.com/thegoddambatman/diy-dogecoin-digger#the-longer-story).
 Otherwise...

 ## TL;DR!